intel/intel-inb-manageability/manageability-docker/README.md

 # Manageability Docker
-This folder contains the build instructions for creating mangeability docker container packages for Azure and Thingsboard cloud service providers.
+This folder contains the build instructions for creating a Manageability docker container packages for Azure and Thingsboard cloud service providers.

-PLEASE NOTE: You must have 'btrfs-progs' and 'snapper' installed on the host machine for Ubuntu or Debian based OSes, for btrfs-based snapshot/rollback functionality to work with system updates.
+PLEASE NOTE: If you want btrfs-based snapshot/rollback functionality on Ubuntu or Debian based OSes, 'btrfs-progs' and 'snapper' must be installed on the host machine.

 ## BUILD INSTRUCTIONS